overlookmotel/sequelize-virtual-fields/README.md

 * Fails to remove all virtually included models (broken by recent changes to Sequelize, am working on a fix)

 If you discover a bug, please raise an issue on Github. https://github.com/overlookmotel/sequelize-virtual-fields/issues

+## Contribution

+Pull requests are very welcome.
+Please:

+* ensure all tests pass before submitting PR
+* add an entry to changelog
+* add tests for new features
+* document new functionality/API additions in README